What it's like to be a lighthouse keeper

 (CNN) — Caroline Woodward wakes each morning to the sound of waves crashing onto the rocks that surround her home, tiny Lennard Island, at the head of Clayoquot Sound near Tofino, British Columbia Canada.

-This rocky, verdant island is home to Lennard Isle Lightstation, a bright white wooden lighthouse with a fire engine-red top that's been fixture of the Western Canadian coast since 1904, when it was established to guide mariners navigating the surrounding waters.
+This rocky, verdant island is home to Lennard Island Lightstation, a bright white concrete lighthouse with a fire engine-red top.
+Lennard Island's lighthouse has been fixture of the Western Canadian coast since 1904, when the first wooden lighthouse was established to guide mariners navigating the surrounding waters.

 There's been a lighthouse keeper on Lennard Island ever since, and today, that job falls to Woodward, who also writes poetry and children's books, and her husband Jeff George, who took the photo above.
 "I think many people have romantic, 19th century ideas of lighthouses," Woodward tells CNN Travel.